ksatchit/hce-docs-staging/mkdocs/docs/user-guide/installation/kubernetes/placeholder.md

 - Verify that all pods are brought up successfully in the `litmus` namespace

+  Now, the HCE control plane is successfully brought up in your Kubernetes cluster.
+To learn more about the various control plane components, refer the [technical reference] section.

 ## Access ChaosCenter

 - By default, Harness Chaos Engineering is accessed using a LoadBalancer.
 View the LoadBalancer IP (this can take a few minutes):